Catmaniscatlord/MURV/dc-geolocation-intro.md

 Further Development
 ===============

 I a not done working on this project.
 There are still things I wish to add in order to make this a product that could be used in the real world.
-For example, I would like to be able to do the initial idea of having the data collected not by the device, but by the APs.
+For example, I would like to be able to do the initial idea of having the data collected not by the device, but by the APs, having the devices cycle their connection to eac AP.
 This would allow for a server to track multiple devices at once.
 Then I would take that location data and have it create a heat map of common paths.
 Another thing I would like to do is further develop the multilateration program so it uses more efficient algorithms.

 Resources
 ========